Smush1/CSS-projects/README.md

 # Projects
-practicing and creating projects using CSS.
+practicing and creating projects using HTML,CSS and Javascript.